Abenezer-Baheru/Fraud_Detection_ML_Model_in_E-commerce_and_Credit_Card_Transactions/README.md

 ## Running the Analysis and Preprocessing

-### Running the Scripts

-1. Navigate to the `scripts` directory:
-    ```bash
-    cd scripts
-    ```

-2. Run the `creditcard_EDA_and_Preprocessing.py` script:
-    ```bash
-    python creditcard_EDA_and_Preprocessing.py
-    ```

-   This script will load the dataset, clean the data, perform feature engineering, preprocess the data, and save the processed data to the specified path.

-### Running the Notebook
+### Running the Notebooks

 1. Open the `notebooks/EDA_and_Preprocessing/creditcard_EDA_and_Preprocessing.ipynb` notebook in Jupyter:
     ```bash
     jupyter notebook notebooks/EDA_and_Preprocessing/creditcard_EDA_and_Preprocessing.ipynb
     ```

 2. Execute the cells in the notebook step-by-step.
-The notebook calls the functions from the `creditcard_EDA_and_Preprocessing.py` script and performs the analysis and preprocessing tasks.
+The notebook performs the analysis and preprocessing tasks.

 ## Running the Unit Tests